 Since shareholders pay f and sometimes c they must condition their voting strategy on the information they have acquired.
 (Otherwise, there would be a more attractive deviation without these costs.)
-In particular, they must vote according to their signal after the f or recommendation.
+In particular, they must vote according to their signal after the for recommendation.
 There are two cases.
 They correspond to the strategies Cand.
 5a and Cand.
 5b.

 Cand.
 5a: shareholders vote yes except if the vote recommendation is for and the own signal is a (against) as in Table A.4.
 The deviation to Cand.
 5a cannot alter the outcome after recommendation for because voting according to one's signal is like in UNIS.
 The difference to UNIS hence only occurs if the vote recommendation is against and the signal is a (in UNIS i would vote no, in this deviation she would vote yes).
 Conditional on that case and on pivotality, the deviation would weakly improve decision quality iff $\ell_B \geq \ell_S + \ell_P$.
 Since $\ell_S > \ell_B + \ell_P$ by assumption, we have $\ell_B < \ell_S + \ell_P$.
 Hence, this deviation decreases decision quality.
-The deviation costs f with certainty and c with probability $q_B q_P + (1 - q_B)(1 - q_P)$.
-UNIS costs c with certainty.
-The cost difference (costs of UNIS minus costs of Cand.
-5b) is hence $c[q_B(1-q_P)+(1-q_B)q_P]-f$ which is small for c arbitrarily small (as it is assumed in the lemma).
-Hence, the deviation does not increase utility of a deviating shareholder.
+The deviation costs f with certainty and f with probability f which is a deviation costs of UNIS minus costs of Cand.
+5b) is hence f where f is a deviation does not increase utility of a deviating shareholder.